lsst-ts/ts_tma/docs/ats_tekniker/ATS_Deployment.md

    3. Deploy the `ATS_ECATSlave_NSV.lvlib`.
 This lib contains the NSVs for the ATS simulation mode.

     ![DeployAtsEthercatSlave](media/DeployAtsEthercatSlave.png)

+    > Note that these NSV variables are meant to replace the need for an ethercat master in the TMA PXI for the ATS.
+    > Therefore, deploying the ethercat config in this project is not necessary.

    4. Disconnect from the project
 8. Reboot the PXI -> check the boot of the PXI with the *labviewmessages* alias command